-A point-of-sale (POS) system is the hardware and software that lets you check out customers, accept payments, and make sales.
+A point-of-sale (POS) system is the hardware and software that enables you to make sales, accept payments, and check out customers.

 That’s why we put together this no-nonsense guide to help.
 Keep reading to learn everything there is to know about POS systems so you can choose the right one for your business and make running your retail operations as straightforward as possible.